 By: Gary Buchannan

 The honor of being one of the most spectacular fresh-water fighters must go to the Rainbow Trout.
-He takes a dry fly, or wet fly, or spinning lure without showing as much discrimination as do the Brook Trout and Brown Trout but during the ensuing battle he's out of water as often as he's in it, each time exploding into the air like a submarine missile.
-And at the end of these violent acrobatics you're often left with nothing but a rod with a snapped leader.
+He takes a dry fly, or wet fly, or spinning lure without showing as much discrimination as do the Brook Trout and Brown Trout, but during the ensuing battle, he's out of the water as often as he's in it, each time exploding into the air like a submarine missile.
+And at the end of these violent acrobatics, you're often left with nothing but a rod with a snapped leader.
 The Rainbow is also distinguished for being one of the largest Trout.
 His world record is an amazing 37 pounds!
-And in addition, when his lake or river connects with the sea he frequently becomes "anadromous," taking trips to salt water and returning to fresh water to spawn.
-In this case he's called a Steelhead Trout.
+And in addition, when his lake or river connects with the sea, he frequently becomes "anadromous," taking trips to salt water and returning to freshwater to spawn.
+In this case, he's called a Steelhead Trout.

-The Rainbow Trout is a true Trout with a forked tail, unlike the Brook Trout which is classified as a "charr."
-His back and upper sides are an olive-blue fading to a bluish-silver on the belly, and except for his belly he is covered with numerous small black spots.
+The Rainbow Trout is a true Trout with a forked tail, unlike the Brook Trout, which is classified as a "charr."
+His back and upper sides are an olive-blue fading to a bluish-silver on the belly, and except for his belly, he is covered with numerous small black spots.
 But his most outstanding coloration, which inspired his name, is a broad pink band extending along his sides from gill covers to tail.
 In older male Rainbows living in the dark depths, this pink frequently deepens to a brilliant and startling crimson.
-As a Steelhead, the seagoing Rainbow has the same coloring but the salt water has a fading effect.
-His back lightens to a pale blue and his sides become silver, the black spots almost disappear and he has only a suggestion of a pink band.
-But he regains his former brilliance some time after his re-entry into fresh water.
+As a Steelhead, the seagoing Rainbow has the same coloring, but the salt water has a fading effect.
+His back lightens to a pale blue, his sides become silver, the black spots almost disappear, and he has only a suggestion of a pink band.
+But he regains his former brilliance sometime after his re-entry into fresh water.

-In a stream the Rainbow likes the swiftest water, particularly the boil at the bottom of a falls, the riffles and the fast water that rushes beneath an overhanging bank.
+In a stream, the Rainbow likes the swiftest water, particularly the boil at the bottom of a falls, the riffles, and the fast water that rushes beneath an overhanging bank.
 But if you miss a good fish at one of these spots, you won't find him there tomorrow because he's a wanderer even in a stream.
-Usually it's spring or summer when you meet him, and then he's traveling downstream after his winter spawning in the stream's headwaters.
-In late fall he starts back up again.
+Usually, it's spring or summer when you meet him, and then he's traveling downstream after his winter spawning in the stream's headwaters.
+In late fall, he starts back up again.
 Why the downstream migration?
 Maybe he's instinctively seeking the sea, as some biologists think all Rainbows do, not only the Steelhead.
 In large streams and rivers, spinning lures are deadly for Rainbow Trout, more so than for Brook or Brown Trout because of the Rainbow's extra fondness for minnow-like lures, but fly tackle always provides the most sport even when it doesn't take the most fish.
-Use the same rod, line, leader and flies recommended for Brook Trout, and also the same methods.
+Use the same rod, line, leader, and flies recommended for Brook Trout, and also the same methods.
 Of course, when heavier fish are around, a heavier leader is advisable.
 And there's an addition.
-Since the Rainbow Trout prefers minnows, he's especially susceptible to flies that resemble these bait-fish—the streamer flies.
+Since the Rainbow Trout prefers minnows, he's especially susceptible to flies that resemble these baitfish—the streamer flies.
 Choose a streamer pattern such as a Grey Ghost or Green Ghost or a Nine-Three, and cast it up and across the stream, letting the current carry it down and below you.
-But as it drifts, retrieve it in short, snappy jerks so it resembles a darting minnow.
+But as it drifts, it retrieves it in short, snappy jerks, so it resembles a darting minnow.
 If there's a Rainbow within range and he's at all hungry, it will be hard for him to pass it up.